kragen/cuerda/README.md

 to inexpensively refer to older versions of the data, and beating the hell out of your garbage collector’s write barrier, if you have one.
-Cuerda is a mutable string type that supports metadata that refers to particular points in the string, called “marks”, which move with the insertions and deletions in the string.
-Cuerda has good worst-case efficiency from cuerdas of about 32 bytes up to cuerdas of at least a tebibyte, and with up to about 32 bytes of text per mark.
+Cuerda is a mutable string type that supports metadata that refers to particular spans in the string, called “ranges”, analogous to XEmacs “extents”, which move with the insertions and deletions in the string.
+Cuerda has good worst-case efficiency from cuerdas of about 32 bytes up to cuerdas of at least a tebibyte, and with up to about 64 bytes of text per range.

 Example
 -------